Emergency-Response-Demo/erdemo.io/install.md

 One of the offerings from RHPDS is a cloud-based OCP 4 environment that meets all of the minimum requirements to support an installation of the Emergency Response application.
 The default shutdown and lifetime durations of this environment are as follows:

 * **Runtime:**  10 hours;
 You have the ability to extend the runtime (one time only) and re-start if it was shutdown.

 * **Lifetime:** 2 days;
-  You have the ability

 To utilize RHPDS, you will need the following: